-During the quarter ending March 31, 2019, the Company granted an aggregate of 143,538 performance-based long term incentive plan units in the Operating Partnership ("LTIP units") to members of management pursuant to the 2015 Equity Incentive Plan, as amended (the "2015 Equity Incentive Plan") subject to the Company achieving certain absolute and relative total shareholder returns through the performance period.
+On January 18, 2019, the Company granted an aggregate of 143,538 performance-based long term incentive plan units in the Operating Partnership ("LTIP units") to members of management pursuant to the 2015 Equity Incentive Plan, as amended (the "2015 Equity Incentive Plan"), subject to the Company achieving certain absolute and relative total shareholder returns through the performance period.
 The awards consist of two separate tranches of 45,238 LTIP units and 98,300 LTIP units with performance periods ending on December 31, 2020 and December 31, 2021, respectively.
-Fifty percent of the LTIP Units vest when earned following the end of the applicable performance period and 50% of the earned award is subject to an additional one year of vesting.
-The Company also granted, during the quarter ending March 31, 2019, an aggregate of 54,041 shares of restricted common stock to members of management pursuant to the 2015 Equity Incentive Plan, of which an aggregate of 17,645 shares will vest on January 18, 2021 and an aggregate of 36,396 shares will vest on January 18, 2022.
+Fifty percent of the LTIP units vest when earned following the end of the applicable performance period and 50% of the earned award is subject to an additional one year of vesting.
+The Company also granted, during the six months ended June 30, 2019, an aggregate of 64,881 shares of restricted common stock to members of management pursuant to the 2015 Equity Incentive Plan, of which an aggregate of 17,645 shares will vest on January 18, 2021, an aggregate of 36,396 shares will vest on January 18, 2022, and an aggregate of 10,840 shares will vest on February 28, 2022, subject, in each case, to the grantee's continued employment and the other terms of the awards.